AutinMitra/focus/README.md

 - Gaze detection to make sure people are actually look at the road - apparently google's tf.js model for that is in development.
 - Proper authentication/alternative methods to communicate with vehicles.
 Unsecured GET requests to shut down your car is a bit... sketchy.
   We could probably solve this problem with some rotating crypto style-stuff (kinda like U2F), and NOT communicating over web requests (we only did this for demo/concept purposes).
+- Better performance.
+Not running ML predictions on a separate WebWorker is... yikes.

 ## Somehow you made it down here, and we hoped you enjoyed this project!